 And as to my content-concerns, parents and children will see the trailer for Happy Feet Two everywhere in the next few weeks as part of the sophisticated marketing campaign for this sequel.
 Cute penguins with anthropomorphic faces and Elijah Wood’s voice (Frodo, for goodness sake); who could resist?
 Marketers further lure parents by use of adult humor and big name stars.

 For Happy Feet Two, they’ve ramped up the star power by adding Matt Damon and Brad Pitt to the cast.
 However, the trailers do not always show what is in the movie itself.
 This was true of the first movie.
-To investigate for yourself, I invite you to watch the trailer for Happy Feet; then go to my website and read my review of that movie.
+To investigate for yourself, I invite you to watch the trailer for Happy Feet (you can find it on YouTube); then go to my website and read my review of that movie.
 The trailer belies what is actually in the movie.
 The content in the original Happy Feet was not appropriate for young children.

 Will the content in the sequel be as unsuitable for young children?
 The original grossed almost $400 million and both movies have same writer, director and production company, so what would be different?
 I’ve been carefully watching the various trailers for Happy Feet Two splashed all over the television and already noticed two concerning incidents: a large sea creature gobbles a small innocent one who is frantically trying to escape, and in another scene, a sexy adult female penguin says at one point, “I’m getting a stalking vibe.”